-Our Kick the Habit campaign asks that your turn off your engine when you're waiting.
+Our Kick the Habit campaign asks that you turn off your engine when you're waiting.
 This will help to improve air quality.
-New signs and posters are going up across the district and we're working on a pilot project with a local school to encourage parents to switch off their engines while they're waiting to collect their child.
+Signs and posters from the Kick the Habit campaign are displayed across the district and we're sharing information with pupils, parents and teachers at schools to encourage parents to switch off their engines while they're waiting to collect their child.

-A lot of air pollution in cities can come from cars, including taxis.
-Turning off your engine when parked up and waiting will help to improve air quality.
+Turning off your engine when parked up and waiting will help to improve air quality and protect public health.

 According to the Defra clean air strategy 2019, over 30,000 deaths a year nationally are linked to air pollution, and children are suffering life-long health problems as a result of poor air quality.